This guide covers how to add editable attributes to models in Solidus.

 To add a new form field for a custom attribute to the taxon form, we would

 Solidus backend.
 We can do that with Deface by creating a file

 Below is an example of adding a new field to this form for a

 <!-- insert_bottom '[data-hook=admin_inside_taxon_form]' --> <div class="col-10"> <%= f.field_container :more_information do %> <%= f.label :more_information %><br /> <%= f.text_area :more_information, class: 'fullwidth', rows: 6 %> <% end %> </div>

-If you try to submit the form with the new attribute field, you will notice it will not save to the database.
-This is due to every model having a list of permitted attributes.
+If you try to submit the form with the new attribute field, you may notice it will not save to the database.
+This is due to many models having a list of permitted attributes.
 Models with a defined list of permitted attributes are defined in https://github.com/solidusio/solidus/blob/master/core/lib/spree/permitted_attributes.rb.

-To extend this list, we can add the following line to an initializer, for
+To extend the list for a model, we can add the following line to an initializer, for

 Spree::PermittedAttributes.taxon_attributes << [:more_information]